MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-openshift/platform-automation-devops.md

 - Consider deploying other resources, like subscriptions, tagging, and labels to support your DevOps experience.
 Use these resources to track and trace deployments and related artifacts.

-- Consider the effect of the *cattle versus pets* paradigm shift.
+- Consider the effect of the *cattle versus pets* DevOps paradigm shift.
 Expect pods and other aspects of Kubernetes to be ephemeral, and align your automation and pipeline infrastructure accordingly.
 Don't rely on IP addresses or other resources to be fixed or permanent.

 ## Design recommendations

 Use these design recommendations to plan your platform automation and DevOps for Azure RedHat OpenShift:

-- Rely on pipelines or actions to:
+- Use pipelines or actions to meet DevOps goals, including:

-  - Maximize applied practices across the team.
+  - Maximize applied practices across the team
-  - Remove much of the burden of reinventing the wheel.
+  - Remove much of the burden of new development
-  - Provide predictability and insights in overall quality and agility.
+  - Provide predictability and insight in overall quality and agility

 - Deploy early and often by using trigger-based and scheduled pipelines.
 Trigger-based pipelines ensure that changes go through proper validation.
 Scheduled pipelines manage behavior in changing environments.